Signs of Benzene Exposure

 Benzene is a colorless petroleum-based chemical that is used to manufacture industrial dyes, explosives, synthetic rubber, detergents, plastics and pesticides.
 It is also found in gasoline and the smoke that comes from cigarettes.

+Benzene poisoning can be lethal because it causes the cells in the body to work incorrectly.
+Benzene exposure can cause bone marrow cells to not produce red blood cells or it can can cause the white blood cells of your immune system to fail.
 There is a window of time after smelling benzene during a leak to be able to take action or leave the area without any harm, but persistent exposure can be dangerous.

 Where is Benzene Found?